thelfer/mfem-mgis/docs/paper/joss/paper.md

 - `ComputeResultantForceOnBoundary`: Compute the resultant of the inner forces on a boundary.
-- `ComputeMeanThermodynamicForcesValues`: Compute the macroscopic stress and strain for each materials.
+- `ComputeMeanThermodynamicForcesValues`: Compute the macroscopic stress and strain for each material.
 - `ParaviewExportIntegrationPointResultsAtNodes`: Paraview post processing files of partial quadrature functions, like the ones associated with the internal state variables.